Nukesor/pueue/README.md

 `pueue clear` Remove all `done` or `failed` commands from the queue.
 This will rotate logs as well.
 `pueue config` This command allows to set different config values without editing the config file and restarting the daemon.
 Look at `pueue config -h` for more information.

 `pueue add 'command'` Add a command to the queue.
+It can be used without quotation marks, but a `--` may be necessary if you want to pass parameters (`pueue add -- ls -al`).
+Also note that bash specific syntax like `|`, `&&` or `;` might cause unwanted behavior without quotation marks.
 `pueue remove keys...` Remove the specified entries.
 Running processes can't be removed.
 `pueue stash keys...` Stash queued entries for later processing.
 They won't be processed by the daemon, but can be manually enqueued again.
 `pueue enqueue keys...` Enqueue stashed entries.
 The entries will be normally processed.